Alaska Department of Fish and Game

 For more details see the Southcentral Regulation.

 • Bird Creek is open to salmon fishing (except king salmon).
-Fishermen are reporting good numbers of pink and chum salmon.
+Fishermen are reporting a few silvers coming in with each tide.
 The best fishing is on the flood and ebb tides.
 Be careful when fishing in bear country.
 We have had many reports of bears in this area.

 Rainbow Trout, Dolly Varden, Arctic Grayling